-EAC is uniquely positioned at the intersections of West Marin’s county, state and federal public lands and open space preserves to provide hands on environmental educational experiences that foster greater understanding of the natural world and inspire the future stewards of our local environment.
-Environmental education is an important way we accomplish our mission to protect and sustain the unique lands, waters, and biodiversity in West Marin.
+EAC is uniquely positioned at the intersections of West Marin’s county, state and federal public lands and open space preserves and is able to provide hands on environmental educational experiences that foster greater understanding of the natural world and inspire the future stewards of our local environment.
+Environmental education is an important way we accomplish our mission to protect and sustain the unique lands, waters, and biodiversity of West Marin.

 Our educational programming offers unique experiences for students to engage with the natural environment using observational skills and technology.
 There is a growing base of research being done around the value of environmental education for improving academic achievement, breaking the indoor habit, improving health and wellbeing, cultivating leadership qualities, and improving focus and cognition.

 We believe that providing educational opportunities in nature create lasting and meaningful impressions on youth that help to create the environmental stewards of the future.

 EAC currently has successful partnerships with local schools including Shoreline and Lagunitas School Districts, Terra Linda High School, Novato High School, Redwood High School, Sir Francis Drake High School, Marin Catholic High School, College of Marin, Dominican University, Sonoma State University, and University of San Francisco.

 Starting in 2017, EAC teamed up with Marin County Parks to provide field trips in three distinct and unique habitats.
 Our programing is designed to support team building, observation skills, and movement through hiking and searching for specific habitats and species to document.

 Our environment is the classroom, teaching youth about microhabitats, species observation, and utilization of iNaturalist technology for bioblitz movement based lessons for kids to not only get outside but interact with their surroundings and have fun.